Here you’ll find answers to some of our most frequently asked questions!

 We offer classes for ages 6+ in the following skills: aerial silks, aerial hoop (lyra), static trapeze, flexibility and contortion, hand balancing (handstands), partner acrobatics, tumbling, aerial sling (hammock), cirque conditioning, fire spinning, Corde Lisse, Chinese Pole, Spanish web, and more.

 We do not necessarily offer all classes all the time.
-Our Fire Arts classes for example, are only offered in warmer months.
+Our Fire Arts classes for example, are only offered seasonally.

 When are your classes?

-Right now Air Temple is open five days a week: Sunday – Thursday, though that sometimes changes session to session.
+Right now Air Temple is open six days a week: Sunday – Friday, though that sometimes changes session to session.

 How do sessions work?

-We generally run our classes in 8 week sessions and each session starts on a certain date, so we have winter session, spring session, etc. much like an academic calendar.
+We generally run our classes in a session format and each session starts on a certain date, so we have winter session, spring session, etc. much like an academic calendar.
 Another similarity to the academic world is that when you sign up for a class (ie: silks 101 on tuesdays at 4:00), you are signing up to come to that specific class every Tuesday at 4:00 for the duration of the session.

 Why do you run classes like that?